 Planning for your financial future can seem like a daunting task at times.
 With so many unknowns and a longer timeline ahead of you, many people get intimidated by the prospect.
-However, by taking things one step at a time and ensuring that you have the proper tools by your side, you can make sure you are prepared for what the future holds for you financially.
+By taking things one step at a time and ensuring that you have the proper tools on hand, you can make sure you are prepared financially for the future.

 Keep Track of Your Money